 Conor McGregor, regardless of what you think about him, brings an amount of colour wherever he goes.
 The Irish star is one of the all-time great UFC fighters but he’s found headlines easy to come by even when he’s not been inside the famous Octagon.
-Ahead of his big fight with Donald Cerrone, we’ve taken a look at McGregor’s most controversial moments.
+After his latest outbursts on Twitter about a potential return to action, we’ve taken a look at McGregor’s most controversial moments.

 The Brooklyn bus attack

 He and a group of friends proceeded to cause a great deal of disruption, climaxing with the Irishman throwing a number of items at a bus full of fighters, injuring Michael Chiesa badly enough to force a withdrawal from his fight.
 McGregor was in the building to confront long-time rival Khabib Nurmagomedov.
 He ended up being charged with count of disorderly conduct and was ordered to perform five days of community service and attend anger management classes.

 He kept calling a German fighter a Nazi

 When McGregor met Denis Siver of Germany in 2015, the showman tweeted “Kiss them feet, Nazi”.

 The following apology wasn’t awfully sincere either – “Ich bin sowwy.
 Now about them feet…”